 Life with a newborn is intense.
-Every day is a challenge, especially during the postpartum era (or as it’s casually referred to, the 4th Trimester), with new concerns and questions to navigate.
-Having healthy, well-balanced meals, constructed from nutritionist-approved recipes for new moms, is one important way you can make life easier for yourself after giving birth.
+Every day is a challenge, especially during the postpartum period—or as it’s referred to, the fourth trimester—with new concerns and questions to navigate.
+Having healthy, well-balanced meals constructed from nutritionist-approved recipes for new moms is one important way you can make life easier for yourself after giving birth.

-“Your body has gone through so much, through the nutrient depletion of pregnancy and the marathon that is labor and delivery (whether it’s vaginal or cesarean).
-You need to focus on nourishing your body in a way that is going to help with healing and recovery.”
+“Your body has gone through so much, through the nutrient depletion of pregnancy and the marathon that is labor and delivery, whether it’s vaginal or cesarean," she says.
+"You need to focus on nourishing your body in a way that is going to help with healing and recovery.”

 Eating nourishing food after birth doesn’t have to be complicated.
 Higbie shared four of her go-to freezable recipes for the fourth trimester—all created with maximum nutrition and minimal fuss in mind (and yes, they taste great, too!).

-Four Freezer Recipes for New Moms
+4 Freezer Recipes for Postpartum

 Egg Muffin Cups